avalon-lang/docs/source/algorithms/deutsch.rst

 Notice that we are calling the oracle twice, first in step 1 then in step 2.
 Therefore, any algorithm that allows us to solve the exact same problem in less than two calls (that is in one call) is better than the current classical algorithm.
-And coming next up is that solution.
+And coming right next up is that solution.

 Quantum solution: Deutsch's algorithm